hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 Preparing your Kubernetes cluster to successfully deploy and run Consul is an important first step in your production deployment process.
-In this guide you will prepare your Kubernetes cluster, independent of its underlying platform (AKS, EKS, GCP, etc).
+In this guide you will prepare your Kubernetes cluster, independent of its underlying platform (AKS, EKS, GKE, etc).
 However, we will call out cloud specific differences when applicable.
 Before starting this guide you should have experience with Kubernetes, and have `kubectl` and helm configured locally.